openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 Pipelines-As-Code supports on [Bitbucket Cloud](https://bitbucket.org) through a webhook.

-Follow the pipelines-as-code [installation](/docs/install/installation) according to your kubernetes cluster.
+Follow the Pipelines-As-Code [installation](/docs/install/installation) according to your Kubernetes cluster.

 ## Create Bitbucket Cloud App Password

-Follow this guide to create an app password :
+Follow this guide to create an app password:

 <https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/>

-check these boxes to add the permissions to the token :
+Check these boxes to add the permissions to the token:

 - Account: `Email`, `Read`
 - Workspace membership: `Read`, `Write`